documentationfor yFiles for HTML 3.0.0.2

 Orthogonal layout with default settings

-This algorithm also optionally supports directed edge drawings (although not in combination with hierarchically nested graphs or the non-default layout styles).
+This algorithm also optionally supports directed edge drawings (although not in combination with hierarchically nested graphs or the non-default layoutMode).
 Application domains of directed orthogonal drawings include, for example, software engineering, database schema and system management.

 Sample output of OrthogonalLayout with default settings.
-Marked edges are considered as directed and the layout orientation is top-to-bottom.
+Marked edges are considered directed and the layout orientation is top-to-bottom.

 Sample output of OrthogonalLayout with edge grouping.
 All edges are considered directed and the layout orientation is left-to-right.

-Also this algorithm supports hierarchically nested graphs (although not in combination with the directed edge drawings, the from sketch option, or the non-default layout styles) feature:
+Also, this algorithm supports hierarchically nested graphs (although not in combination with the directed edge drawings, the from sketch option, or the non-default layoutMode):

 Orthogonal layout of a grouped graph with default settings Orthogonal layout of a graph with nested groups